-Tutorial: Create a QnA Bot with Azure Bot Service v3
+Tutorial: Create a QnA Bot with Azure Bot Service v4

 In this tutorial, you learn how to:

-- Create an Azure Bot Service with the QnA Maker template
+- Create an Azure Bot Service from an existing knowledge base

 - Chat with the bot to verify the code is working

 You need to have a published knowledge base for this tutorial.
-If you do not have one, follow the steps in Create a knowledge base to create a QnA Maker service with questions and answers.
+If you do not have one, follow the steps in Create and answer from KB tutorial to create a QnA Maker knowledge base with questions and answers.

 Create a QnA Bot